Sunilstha23/GCA_git_N_github/readme.md

 for pull request:

-- taking hover towards pull request and click it
+- take hover towards pull request, click
-- after clicking it you can see a pull request on green button
+- after clicking it you can see a pull request on green button, click
-- pull request(click)--> create pull request(click)
+- create pull request, click
-- write title and message of request by summiting pull request
+- write title and message of request and click pull request.

 ---